 Note: The upside to being a long-term investor is that you don’t need to worry about paying frequent trade commissions and fees, so you don’t need to avoid a broker that does charge these types of fees.

-Best for margin accounts
+Best for buying on margin